tcekle/Sandbox/README.md

 Sandbox
 =======

-Game written with pygame and pymunk
+Written with Python 2.6 and Pymunk and Pygame.

+Use main.py to start game.